Special feature: Easily understand air pollution

 The influence of wind on air quality

-The wind, on the other hand, is a double-edged sword.
-Winds can sweep pollutants and pollens out of an area and lower their concentrations, rapidly improving air quality.
+Wind, for its part, is a double-edged factor.
+Winds can sweep pollutants and pollen out of an area and reduce their concentrations, quickly improving air quality.

-On the other hand, they can transport pollutants away from their sources, and lift dust to the ground, which impoverishes the quality of the outdoor air.
+On the other hand, they can transport pollutants from their sources, and raise dust to the ground, which impoverishes the quality of outdoor air.

 8. What are the consequences today on our health?

-The numbers speak for themselves: air pollution kills 7 million people every year.
-In Europe, this would concern the premature death of 600,000 people each year.
+The figures speak for themselves: air pollution kills 7 million people every year.
+In Europe, this would involve the premature death of 600,000 people each year.

-According to the WHO, air pollution has negative consequences on health, both in the short term and in the long term.
+According to the WHO, air pollution has harmful consequences on health, both in the short term and in the long term.

 In the short term, the effects of pollution on health are as follows: